The Key to Simultaneous Sorrow and Joy

 Infinitely better.
 Infinitely lasting.
 The all-satisfying glory of God.

-In this message, John Piper addressed a group of prospective students at Bethlehem College & Seminary in downtown Minneapolis.
+In this message, John Piper addressed a group of prospective students at Bethlehem College and Seminary in downtown Minneapolis.
 Students are equipped for joyful lives of high-impact, helping other people be eternally happy, by learning and sharing that God is most glorified in us when we are most satisfied in him.